Protecting Yourself from a Bad Lease

 Damage and destruction clause: Damage and destruction (D&D) clauses spell out if and how a landlord would be responsible in case of a natural disaster.
 If you’re not sure whether to get renter’s insurance, the terms associated with this clause may help you to choose one way or the other.

-Sign up today and speak with an attorney in your area about Landlord-Tenant Laws and have them review your lease.
+Sign up today and speak with a lawyer in your area about Landlord-Tenant Laws and have them review your lease.